 When does the birth parents’ consent become irrevocable?

-Consent may be withdrawn by written notice within 10 days after signing.
+Consent may be withdrawn by written notice within four days after signing.

 What rights does the father of the baby have in Georgia adoptions?